-In 1965, several American citizens resident in Abaco came together to form the Good Neighbor Foundation, Inc. this group of people desired to assist in the formation of a national park in Abaco, and to aid present and future generations by ensuring that they have recreational areas, and provide an alternative spot for visitors.
+In 1965, several American citizens living in Abaco came together to form the Good Neighbor Foundation, Inc. This group of people desired to assist in the formation of a national park in Abaco, and to aid present and future generations by ensuring that they have recreational areas, and provide an alternative spot for visitors.

-In 1972 a ninety nine year lease was signed for the 2,100 acre region located 8 miles north of Cherokee Sound, Great Abaco for the Pelican Cays Land and Sea Park.
+In 1972 a ninety-nine-year lease was signed for the 2,100-acre region located 8 miles north of Cherokee Sound, Great Abaco for the Pelican Cays Land and Sea Park.
 It was established as a sister park to the Exuma Cays Land and Sea Park.
 It consists of beautiful underwater caves and extensive coral reefs.
 The Good Neighbor Foundation, Inc was supported by residents of Man-O-War Cay and neighboring island and in 1974 the Abaco Conservation Society was formed by them.
-This group worked closely with the BNT and they made donation to assist in the Green Turtle Project and to assist in the repair of the Cays.
+This group worked closely with the BNT and they made a donation to assist in the Green Turtle Project and to assist in the repair of the Cays.

 Today this Park contains many forms of terrestrial flora and fauna, and has beautiful underwater caves and coral reef areas.